biotite-dev/biotite/doc/tutorial/sequence.rst

 (e.g. *regulatory* or *CDS*), a dictoinary of qualifiers and one or multiple locations on the corresponding sequence.
-A `Location` in turn, contains its starting and its ending base/residue position, the strand it is on (only for DNA) and possible 'location defects' (defects will be discussed later).
+A `Location` in turn, contains its starting and its ending base/residue position, the strand it is on (only for DNA) and possible *location defects* (defects will be discussed later).
 In the next example we will print the keys of the features and their locations: